 Bolting considerations for Inline Items

-Normal flange joint will consist of Flange-Gasket-Flange, and usually by 3D modeling setup; this has been auto-calculated to define the length of the bolt.
-However, whenever inline items involved Vendor data incorporation, it is wise to check manually and implement inside the 3D setup.
+Normal flange joints will consist of Flange-Gasket-Flange, and usually by 3D modeling setup; this has been auto-calculated to define the length of the bolt.
+However, whenever inline items involved Vendor data incorporation, it is wise to check manually and implement it inside the 3D setup.
 Actual thickness to be incorporated to avoid the insufficient length of the bolt.

-Example of inline items that require Final Vendor Data to be incorporated;
+Examples of inline items that require Final Vendor Data to be incorporated;

-- Valves (manual & control valves) – sometimes its end to end dimension as per Manufacturer’s Standard.
+- Valves (manual & control valves) – sometimes its end-to-end dimension as per Manufacturer’s Standard.

 - Spade, Spacer, Spectacle Blind

-- Instrument Items – other than Control Valves, all instrument items that connected to piping shall be checked.
+- Instrument Items – other than Control Valves, all instrument items that are connected to piping shall be checked.
 Sometimes it came with non-standard flange thickness or upper-Class rating that requires an extra length of bolts.